juliangrtz/re7/docs/enemies/enemy_spawning.md

 - `Em4460` is Mama Mold.
 It has a normal generator-style source and also appears in a wrapper-style object with nested `Em4450` spawn info.
 - `Em4500` is Mutated Lucas, the Not a Hero final boss.
 Treat it as a special-case/boss enemy, not a safe baseline integration target.

+## Em4400 runtime integration pitfalls

+The campaign `Em4400` integration showed that a DLC enemy can be scene-valid and still be runtime-invalid.
+The enemy can have the mesh, prefab, `Enemy` tag, CH8 generator/pool/spawn-info classes, update/draw enabled, a full component stack, loaded directive resources, a target, and sane spawn-info flags, while still T-posing, idling forever, freezing in actions, or attacking inconsistently.
+Future DLC work should treat "visible and animated" as only the first runtime gate.

+The false leads from the `Em4400` work are important:

+- A T-posed `Em4400` was not missing its mesh/material/prefab assets.
+- `CH8/Prefab/Character/Enemy/Em4400/parameter/directives/Em4400DirectivesHolder.user` and `CH8Em4400BattleDirective_0.user` were present in the live `CH8Em4400Think`; REFramework summary/inspect views can display object fields as `null` even when direct field reads and property getters return valid objects.
+- Adding a chapter-specific AI map did not fix the passive behavior.
+Absence of the CH8 blackboard in campaign is real, but it was not the immediate cause of the observed stale Em4400 state.
+- `CH8Em4400ActionController.myUpdateController = null` and no `app.CH8EnemyUpdateController` on the enemy object matched a healthy Not a Hero instance and should not be treated as a defect.
+- A live `Discovery -> Follow` goal chain can exist while the enemy still behaves passively; passive behavior does not automatically mean the think graph failed to build.

+The decisive T-pose cause was native command-action registration, not scene data. `MyCommandActionContainer` and `CH8CommandActionController.ActionList` are not serialized on the CH8 scene template.
+IDA showed the real Not a Hero path:

+- `app.CH8Em4400ActionController::doAwake149958` creates/inserts the Em4400 command actions into `MyCommandActionContainer`.
+- `app.CommandActionController::regist45234` enumerates `container.actions`, calls each action's native `setup(owner, commandController)`, then appends it to `ActionList`.
+- Healthy Not a Hero `Em4400` has exactly 29 command actions.
+Treat `MyCommandActionContainer.get_count() == 29` and `ActionList.Count == 29` as hard parity gates.

+The managed fallback must mimic that native split.
+Populate the existing `MyCommandActionContainer` with the known healthy 29 Em4400 action classes, then let `regist(container)` fill `ActionList` only when the command controller is already started and `ActionList` is still empty.
+Do not add directly to `ActionList` except as a last-resort fallback after native/container registration has demonstrably failed.
+Also do not accept partial or duplicated states:

+- `container = 0`, `ActionList = 0`: T-pose/no current action.
+- `container = 0`, `ActionList = 29`: animated but still not Not a Hero parity.
+- `container = 29`, `ActionList = 58`: exact double registration; it looked more active at first but left the enemy passive/stale.
+- `container = 29`, `ActionList = 29`: expected command-registration parity.

+Do not call CH8 command-controller lifecycle/update methods from the managed plugin in campaign scenes.
+A one-shot `CH8CommandActionController.doUpdate()` helped in one probe, then crashed in later testing.
+Likewise, do not broad-write object references with guessed backing field names or `TypeDefinition.GetField(...).SetDataBoxed(...)`; those builds corrupted or crashed the REFramework runtime.
+Use exact TDB field knowledge for analysis, but keep live writes narrow and validated.

+After command registration was fixed, `Em4400` could still freeze in terminal `CH8Rush`/`CH8Splash` states.
+The safe recovery was a narrow action-stall check: non-DLC chapter, current action is `app.CH8Em4400.Action.*`, complete 29-action registration, current-action address matches the command controller, action is active/non-satisfying/non-ended, owner is active, and `SmoothAnimator` has completed transition with no pending request.
+Only in that state should the plugin mark the current action ended; do not tick the controller.

+Runtime validation for future DLC enemies should use a source-DLC parity table instead of relying on visual behavior.
+At minimum compare:

+1. Spawn-info state: requested operation, spawned/alive/appeared/completed flags, enemy instance binding, and transform warp.
+2. Pool/generator state: active flags, pause flags, pool instance lists, and `Enemy` tags on direct pool children.
+3. Component graph: action, think, status, order, damage, strike, sensors, motion, navigation, and target references.
+4. Resource/directive state: direct field reads and property getters, not only broad inspect summaries.
+5. Command state: native container count, action-list count, current action number/type, idle action, request list, and action timers.
+6. Think/goal state: active root/basic/sub goals, target distance, evaluator/goal lists, and whether the think layer is issuing movement or attack requests.

+Bosses and scripted DLC content should be assumed to need their own runtime parity pass.
+Normal CH8 molded variants may share enough infrastructure to be cheaper, but anything with boss phases, arena scripts, DLC managers, UI hooks, blackboards, or custom command-action containers can repeat the `Em4400` failure pattern.

 ## Scene limit mapping

 `app.fsm.EnemyGenerate::start357603` resolves its target `EnemySpawnInfo` by GUID first.
 It can fall back to